opentrustlabs/opentrust-identity/README.md

 ```

 These endpoints require that you create a __service__ client within this application that belongs to the root tenant
 and is configured with a scope of `legacy.user.migrate`.
+You can use the `client_credentials` flow to obtain an
+access token for this client and pass it as the Bearer Authorization header.

 ## Getting Started